 If you find the usual route to the top of Bukit Timah Hill from Hindhede Road too crowded, or have a love for pushing yourself to the limit, try ascending Bukit Timah Hill from Dairy Farm Nature Park.

-The Dairy Farm Loop connects Dairy Farm Nature Park to Singapore’s tallest natural point.
-The entrance to the Dairy Farm Loop is close to Carpark B. First make your way to the Dairy Farm Hut and from there, choose one of two routes along the Dairy Farm Loop to Bukit Timah Hill’s summit.
+The Dairy Farm Loop connects Dairy Farm Nature Park to Singapore’s tallest natural point, Bukit Timah Hill.
+The entrance to the Dairy Farm Loop is close to Carpark B. First make your way to the Dairy Farm Hut and from there, choose one of two routes along the Dairy Farm Loop to cut through the foothills of Bukit Timah Nature Reserve to reach the summit.